Counseling and Human Serviceshttp://www.odu.edu/chs

 HMSV 491.
 Family Guidance.
 3 Credits.

-This course provides a study of the family as a system and an introduction to a variety of issues confronting the family, including child abuse, spouse abuse, and others that produce more than usual stress in the family.
+This course provides a study of the family as a system and an introduction to a variety of issues confronting the family, including child abuse, substance abuse and addiction, spouse abuse, and others that produce more than usual stress in the family.
 Available community resources for helping families will be examined.
 Prerequisites: HMSV 341 and HMSV 343W with a grade of C or higher.

 HMSV 495.
 Topics in Human Services.
 1-6 Credits.